ashander/ftprime/writeups/branch-lengths-methods.md

 # Statistics

+Here we describe how to compute a collection of statistics.
+All the statistics we define will be functions of a collection of leaf sets $A_1$, \ldots, $A_n$;
+and we will require them to have the following properties:

+- The expected value of a statistic $T(A_1, \ldots, A_n)$ should not depend on the sizes of the leaf sets or the degree of overlap between them, as long as all members of each leaf set are exchangeable.

+This is natural if you think about, say, $A_1$ as a sample of individuals from a single "population", so that larger samples should only give us a better estimate of whatever $T$ is estimating.

+This probably means they are all unbiased estimators of some (single) descriptive quantity in some sense.

 ## Divergence

+"Divergence" between two individuals is the mean distance between them, averaged across sites.
+Between two groups, it also averages over choices of individuals from those groups.

 To compute mean divergence between two groups, $A_1$ and $A_2$, of sizes $n_1$ and $n_2$, the weight we assign to a branch is equal to the number of paths from an element of $A_1$ to an element of $A_2$